xmartlabs/PagerTabStripView/README.md

 ### Customize pager style

-You have the ability to customize some aspects of the navigation bar and its indicator bar using the `pagerTabStripViewStyle` modifier.
+PagerTabstripView provides 3 different ways to show the views.
+You have the ability to select it and customize some aspects of each one using the `pagerTabStripViewStyle` modifier.

+#### Normal style

+This is likely the most common pager type.
 The customizable settings are:

 -   Spacing between navigation bar items
 -   Navigation bar height